pl247/web-app/README.md

-# Simple Web-App for an Intersight Kubernetes Service Demo
+# Simple Web-App Container for Kubernetes Demo

 This app is a simple, small containerized NGINX webserver that serves a simple page containing pod IP, service_port, pod_name as, date/time and URI.